The Man Who Was Never Born: Production

 The story's writer, Anthony Lawrence, said in an interview that the story was inspired by "...one of my old favorites, Jean Cocteau's Beauty and the Beast, the French version, which was a beautiful film.
 I was thinking of that film, and also just the idea that had always kind of fascinated me.
 Joseph Stefano loved the idea, and it had [in it], as I remember, a lot of what I was feeling at the time.
 I always liked romantic stories, and this was a chance to do something that you really don't get to do very often in television.
 I gravitated toward that."
+Lawrence's first draft was submitted in August 1963 as "Cry of the Unborn".

+Direction of the episode was done by Leonard Horn, the episode was scored by Dominic Frontiere, and Conrad Hall handled the cinematography.
+The first assistant director for the episode was Lee Katzin.